-- 8.6.4 Theological Studies program area.
+- 8.6.3.4 Transition to thesis stage.
+If the examination committee determines that the student is ready to proceed to the thesis stage, it also determines, in discussion with the candidate, an appropriate thesis supervisor willing to work with the student.
+The chair of the committee will forward to GCTS the name of the recommended thesis supervisor and an indication of the area of the student's proposed thesis area.
+The comprehensive examination committee disbands once the GCTS accepts the recommendation of a thesis supervisor. - 8.6.4 Theological Studies program area.
 The comprehensive examination comprises two examination papers and an analytic essay, the last of which is defended orally. - 8.6.4.1 Structure of the comprehensive examinations.
 The comprehensive examination has three parts, each weighted as one program unit.
 Each of the first two examinations is "open book," and the student may choose to sit the examination in a three-hour period or write it as a take-home examination in a 24-hour period.
 The student is permitted and encouraged to use a computer, provided that she or he does not incorporate material written earlier.
 These examinations may not exceed 30 pages (7500 words).
 They should be written as examination papers, not as research essays.
 The third examination is an analytic essay of between thirty and forty pages.
 It is defended orally. - 8.6.4.2 Examiners.
 The three examiners ("the comprehensive examination committee") were appointed by the supervisory committee when it met with the student at the end of the course stage (7.13.2).
 In the case of a student in special interdisciplinary studies, one of the examiners for Examination 2 should be a specialist in the student's cognate discipline.